fishi0x01/vsh/README.md

 **Note:** the given token is used for auto-completion, i.e., `List()` queries are done with that token, even if you do not `rm` or `mv` anything.
 `vsh` caches `List()` results to reduce the amount of queries.
 However, after execution of each command the cache is cleared in order to do accurate tab-completion.
-If your token has a limited number of uses, then consider using the non-interactive mode to avoid auto-completion queries.
+If your token has a limited number of uses, then consider using the non-interactive mode or toggle auto-completion off, to avoid `List()` queries.

 ### Toggle auto-completion